TheSongOfEnderion/josee/Chapters/Chapter 7 - Housing Solution.md

 Waking this morning in the middle of the forest, Josee found herself surrounded by monsters, each warily waiting for her to move.

-'_...not the most pleasant sight in the world_', Josee shook her head.
+'...not the most pleasant sight in the world', Josee shook her head.

 Standing up from the tub, Josee stared at a mirror and saw her body.
 Without any scars, all she saw was the pristine body of a young woman.

-'_...
+'...
 In spite of her lazy nature.
 Josephine didn't have any excess fat.
-Oh wait, that might just be poverty_'
+Oh wait, that might just be poverty'

 Suddenly, Josee realized that her muscles grew tighter, and that there was a certain strength in it.

 "...
 Hmmm"

-'_...
-I dont want to be a muscle mommy_'
+'...
+I dont want to be a muscle mommy'

 After finishing dawdling around, Josee left the bath.
 Dressed in a white gown with her hair tied in a towel, she left towards her office only to see Alex standing inside.